Leadership & Staff

 Elizabeth comes from a corporate background in international business administration, specializing in start-ups.
 She became involved with Maloto first as a Nyack friend of Anna’s and a donor and now volunteers her time in the office of Maloto.
 Elizabeth believes strongly in the mission of Maloto and wants to help Maloto succeed.
 She graduated with a BA in International Economics from St. Lawrence University and now lives in Nyack with her husband, three children, and their dog.

-Jessica McCarthy, Director of Development
+Jessica Bloom, Director of Development

 Jessica has spent the past eight years working with NGOs, nonprofits and individuals in the US and abroad to raise revenue and awareness for their causes.
 From on the ground support of women human rights defenders on the Thai-Burma border to creating networks of grassroots giving circles in New York, Jessica has a wide range of experience working with marginalized groups around the globe.
 She graduated with a B.A. in Psychology from Smith College and currently resides in New York City.